"Doctor," Wyn said as she watched him step back from the console

 explain what's going on."

-held her hand and she was surprised to find that it was shaking.
-And there
+and she was surprised to find that it was shaking.
+There was something

-was something troubled in his brown eyes.
-She let him lead her to the
+troubled in his brown eyes.
+She let him lead her to the rarely used drawing

-rarely used drawing room with its fake window that currently looked out
+room with its vaguely Edwardian furniture and fake window that currently

 years.
 I spent about forty of them in stasis when my Eighth incarnation

 was regenerating into Nine.
-That's a long story.
-And not a pretty one.
+That’s a long story, and not a pretty

-Then there was the time when the TARDIS was dead and I used up ten years
+one.
+Then there was the time when the TARDIS was dead and I used up ten

-of my life recharging it.
-Then I deduct a couple of years that were taken
+years of my life recharging it.
+Then I deduct a couple of years that were

-OFF me when I got in the way of a rejuvenating weapon once - nasty thing.
+taken OFF me when I got in the way of a rejuvenating weapon once –

 The Doctor laughed momentarily and took her hand in his.